Vegetable Frittata is the best! Packed with veggies, creamy seasoned eggs, and cheese, it’s perfect for breakfast, brunch, lunch, or anytime!

 Recipe Notes

-Note 1: Cheese: Grate a block of sharp Cheddar on the large holes and then measure.
+Note 1: Grate a block of sharp Cheddar on the large holes, then measure.
 Pre-grated cheese contains preservatives that keep the shreds from clumping together in the bag, but they also keep the cheese from melting smoothly and will cause a greasy frittata.

-Note 2: Parmesan: Store-bought grated Parmesan (in the can) is very salty and won't melt as nicely in this recipe.
-We highly recommend grating a block of Parmesan cheese on the large holes of the grater.
+Note 2: Grated Parmesan (in the can) is very salty and won’t melt as nicely in this recipe.
+I highly recommend grating a block of Parmesan cheese on the large holes of a grater.

 Serving: 1serving | Calories: 221kcal | Carbohydrates: 9.6g | Protein: 9.9g | Fat: 16.2g | Cholesterol: 98.8mg | Sodium: 181mg | Fiber: 1.7g | Sugar: 2.7g